fivexl/website/content/blog/container-hardening-guide/index.md

 Please note that the code samples may be outdated.
 For the most recent examples, refer to the links at the end of this blog, links at the top of code samples, or directly to our [repository](https://github.com/fivexl/secure-container-image).

 ### Stage 0.
-App packaging Level

-### Thoughts on Interpreters
+App Packaging for Enhanced Security in Containerized Environments
+1.  **Rethinking the Role of Interpreters.**
-In containerized environments, enhancing security is crucial, particularly when dealing with interpreters for languages like JavaScript or Python.
-The presence of these interpreters can be a vulnerability, as attackers who manage to penetrate a container might use them to execute arbitrary code.
-This could lead to a broader compromise of the system.
-To mitigate these risks, we reccomend to use next strategies:
+In the realm of containerization, fortifying security is paramount, especially when it involves interpreters for dynamic languages such as Python or JavaScript.
+These interpreters, if present within a container, pose a potential security threat.
+An intruder breaching a container could exploit them to execute unauthorised code, risking the integrity of the entire system.
+To counteract these threats, consider the following strategies:

-#### Convert Scripts to Executables:
+2. **Transitioning from Scripts to Standalone Executables:**
-This process not only reduces the attack surface by removing language interpreters but also often results in performance improvements due to the faster execution of binaries compared to interpreted scripts.

-For **JavaScript**, use tools like [pkg](https://github.com/vercel/pkg) or [nexe](https://github.com/nexe/nexe) to create standalone executables.
+Transforming scripts into executable files serves a dual purpose.
+It diminishes the attack surface by obviating the need for language interpreters, and it typically enhances performance, as binaries generally execute more swiftly than interpreted scripts.

-For **Python**, tools like [PyInstaller](https://github.com/pyinstaller/pyinstaller) or [Nuitka](https://github.com/Nuitka/Nuitka) can compile scripts into binaries, removing the necessity for a Python interpreter in image.
+For Python: Employ tools like [PyInstaller](https://github.com/pyinstaller/pyinstaller) or [Nuitka](https://github.com/Nuitka/Nuitka).
+These tools can transform Python scripts into executable binaries, eliminating the requirement for a Python interpreter within your Docker image.

+For JavaScript: Utilize tools such as [pkg](https://github.com/vercel/pkg) or [nexe](https://github.com/nexe/nexe) to create self-contained executables from your JavaScript code.

-#### Use Minimal Base Images:
+3. Opting for Minimalist Base Images:
-Use 'scratch' images in your Docker containers to leverage executables that do not require dependencies or interpreters.
-This strategy significantly reduces the risk of vulnerabilities by minimizing the components susceptible to exploitation.
-By choosing 'scratch' images, you adhere to the minimalist principle, ensuring that your container includes only the necessary elements.
+In your Docker containers, consider using 'scratch' images.
+These images allow you to deploy executables that are independent of external dependencies or interpreters.
+This approach substantially lowers vulnerability risks by minimizing the elements that could be exploited.
+By selecting 'scratch' images, you adhere to a minimalist approach, ensuring your container contains only what is strictly necessary.

-#### Benefits and Considerations:
-This method effectively reduces the attack surface and simplifies deployment processes.
-However, it may not always be feasible, and even when using scratch images, it's crucial to continue adhering to best practices for container security.

 ### Stage 1.
 Pre-Build Level